Mohamed Sohel Rana (footballer, born 1996): Dhaka Abahani

-On 5 August 2022, Sohel joined Abahani Limited Dhaka, after his contract with the Chittagong-based club expired.
+On 5 August 2022, Sohel joined Dhaka Abahani, after his contract with the Chittagong-based club expired.
 On 15 November 2022, Sohel made his debut for the club in a 2–0 victory against Uttara FC during the 2022 Independence Cup.
 On 24 December 2022, he was sent off during a 1–2 victory over Rahmatganj MFS, in what was only his second league appearance for the club.
 Sohel scored his first goal for the team in a 4–1 victory against Bangladesh Police.
 In July 2023, Sohel joined Bashundhara Kings on a pre-contract deal.
 His last appearance for the club was as a substitute during a 1–3 defeat to Mohun Bagan in the 2023–24 AFC Cup qualifying play-offs.

 Bashundhara Kings

 On 10 September 2023, Sohel had his first training session with Bashundhara Kings.
 On 2 October 2023, he made his debut for the club by coming on as an 82nd-minute substitute against Odisha FC in the 2023–24 AFC Cup.
-On 15 December 2023, Sohel scored his first goal for Bashundhara in a 4–0 victory over his former club, Abahani Limited Dhaka, during the semi-finals of the 2023–24 Independence Cup.
+On 15 December 2023, Sohel scored his first goal for Bashundhara in a 4–0 victory over his former club, Dhaka Abahani, during the semi-finals of the 2023–24 Independence Cup.